Pros and Cons of Certificates of Deposit

 CD Pros and Cons

-Considering a CD as a savings option?
-As with any financial decision, you should weigh the pros and cons of certificates of deposit (CDs) before you open an account.
-A CD is an easy, sensible way of saving money that can earn interest, too.
+Considering a certificate of deposit (CD)as a savings option?
+As with any financial decision, you should weigh the pros and cons of CDs before you open an account.
+A CD is an easy, sensible way of saving money and earning interest.
 You'll find CD products at banks or credit unions.
-In fact, online banks often offer some of the best options and highest CD rates.
+Online banks often offer some of the best options and highest CD rates.